-A visit to Nashville, Tennessee, is a treat any time of the year, but this guide includes some of the most well-liked annual events that take place in Music City in the month of November.
-And, it's not all music in Nashville, although there's plenty of that, too.
-Attend art shows, tour a mansion, join the Veterans' Day parade, and of course, celebrate Thanksgiving.
+A visit to Nashville, Tennessee, is a treat any time of the year, but there are many well-liked annual events that take place in Music City in the month of November.
+While there are plenty of music-related happenings in Nashville in 2019, visitors and locals will also enjoy holiday and lights shows, tours of an historic mansion, the Veterans' Day parade, and of course, Thanksgiving celebrations.

 From Friday, November 8, 2019, until Wednesday, January 1, 2020, the Gaylord Opryland Resort is host to many holiday events, including lavish displays with more than 3 million twinkling lights.
 ICE! is an interactive display that tells the tale of the classic holiday movie "A Christmas Story."
 There's even a 15-foot-high snow tubing hill made up of four lanes.

 Every year, Nashville's old antebellum homes (big, elegant and typically plantation houses built before the Civil War) are opened to the public during the holiday season in grandiose style.
 At Belle Meade Plantation, visit with Santa and Mrs. Claus on Thursday, November 7, 2019, and enjoy an evening of tours, children's crafts, live music, and holiday shopping.
 This event is free and open to the public.

 This annual event at The Fairgrounds Nashville—a tradition since 1961—will be held from Friday, November 15 through Sunday, November 17, 2019.
 More than 250 merchants and 30,000 shoppers from various parts of the U.S. take part in the festivities; this is a great opportunity to get your holiday presents early.
 A variety of seasonal gift items on sale will benefit local charities.